sergiokopplin/indigo/_posts/2016-03-04-eps-files-in-illustrator-cs4.markdown

 2. Wait for Preview to convert the file to PDF format.
 <div class="center"><img src="https://raw.githubusercontent.com/aannasw/aannasw.github.io/master/assets/images/posts/eps-illustrator/converting-eps.png" /></div>

-3. Save the file as a PDF
+3. Save the file as PDF
 <div class="center"><img src="https://raw.githubusercontent.com/aannasw/aannasw.github.io/master/assets/images/posts/eps-illustrator/save-as.png" /></div>

-4. Fire up the Illustrator application, and open the newly saved PDF in Illustrator.
+4. Launch the Illustrator application, and open the newly saved PDF in Illustrator.

 5. You may see this error.
-This conversion may be causing some loss of color or shading, but it wasn't too significant.
+This conversion may be causing some loss of color or shading, but I didn't find it too significant for my purposes.
+If you are working on color-sensitive, large format graphics, this could pose a problem.
-3. Save the file as a PDF
 <div class="center"><img src="https://raw.githubusercontent.com/aannasw/aannasw.github.io/master/assets/images/posts/eps-illustrator/open-error.png" /></div>

-5. And there you have it.
+6. And there you have it.
 From an EPS file, to an editable vector graphic in Illustrator CS4.
 <div class="center"><img src="https://raw.githubusercontent.com/aannasw/aannasw.github.io/master/assets/images/posts/eps-illustrator/editable.png" /></div>